 BSB 063162 A/C 10300635

 NOTE 2.
-More on this creative artist, including words of Fly the Freedom, at https://dfait.federalrepublicofwestpapua.org/document/australian-army-major-fuses-glass-for-west-papua/.
+More on Barbara Tipper, including the words of Fly the Freedom, at https://dfait.federalrepublicofwestpapua.org/document/australian-army-major-fuses-glass-for-west-papua/.

 NOTE 3.
 Review of A Dowry for the Sultan by Bishop Hilton Deakin at https://dfait.federalrepublicofwestpapua.org/_events/bishop-hilton-deakin-introducing-lance-collins-a-dowry-for-the-sultan/).